neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ```
 **Question 2**
 ```
 Let's take a closer look at that IMRS contract.
-Find as much info as possible about it.
+Find as much info as possible about it (including key clauses)
 ```
 **Question 3**
 ```
-Suggest improvements to the non compete clause
+Suggest improvements to and highlight weaknesses in the non compete clause
 ```
 **Question 4**
 ```